michalkmet/xp-tic-tac-toe-test/NOTES.md

 - ✅ Initial setup & refactor
 - ✅ User stories
 - 🚧 UAT1.1: It should show information that game started

+POMODORO 2:
+- ✅ UAT1.1: It should show information that game started
-- ⚠ TODO UAT1.2: It should show information that game ended
+- ✅ UAT1.2: It should show information that game ended
 - ⚠ TODO UAT1.3: It should show information who won the game
 - ⚠ TODO UAT1.4: It should show information if the ends with the tie